 Project Sponsor and Partner

-Material mentioned on this page is a result of research funded by the National Oceanic and Atmospheric Administration's Cooperative Institutes under awards NA14OAR4310258 and NA19OAR4320074.
+This project is generously supported by funding from the National Oceanic and Atmospheric Administration's Cooperative Institutes under awards NA14OAR4310258 and NA19OAR4320074.

 Offshore wind development in the Gulf of Maine is a complex and rapidly-changing issue.
 Explore our early impact on the ongoing process, providing independent, science-based …